- CLASS: Aves (Birds)

 Baby ostriches are covered with a stiff, spiky down and don’t begin to show their adult plumage until four months of age.
 Male ostriches don’t attain their black-and-white feathers until they reach sexual maturity in three to four years.
-It’s not known how long they live in the wild, but ostriches in zoos live up to 40 years.
+It’s not known how long they live in their native habitat, but ostriches in zoos live up to 40 years.

 When family groups of ostriches meet, they may challenge each other with short chases, and then the winning adult pair takes all the chicks with them.
 Some of these "nurseries" can end up with 300 chicks and only a couple of adults to mind them.

 AT THE ZOO

 In the early days of the San Diego Zoo, infertile ostrich eggs were often served at the lunch room in the Zoo or taken home by Zoo employees for domestic use.
 A note about ostrich eggs in our member magazine, ZOONOOZ, from 1935 said, “They are very tender, making delicious angel food cakes.
 They are also good when hard boiled, and it takes more than an hour to cook them properly for this sort of service.”